 Are you ready to bail?
 It could be due to stress, clashing personalities or a lack of appreciation in the workplace.
 Many people feel like throwing in the towel after a particularly stressful day.
+Or maybe smash their guitar like a 90s alt rock band.
 However, there’s a difference between a bad day and a bad job.
 Here are the signs to identify which one you’re experiencing, and which way to go.

 Examining Your Job Satisfaction